HazyResearch/EmptyHeaded/README.md

 -----------------
 We provide demos of EmptyHeaded in iPython notebooks.

 We provide a tutorial of how to get started running your first EmptyHeaded query in the `docs/notebooks` folder.
-In this folder is a `Getting Started Tutorial` iPython notebook (amongst others) which can be loaded after executing `iPython notebook`.
+In this folder is a `Getting Started Tutorial` iPython notebook (amongst others) which can be loaded after executing `ipython notebook`.

 The syntax for all queries run in [EmptyHeaded: A Relational Engine for Graph Processing](http://arxiv.org/abs/1503.02368) can be found in `docs/notebooks/graph` and the syntax for all queries run in [Old Techniques for New Join Algorithms: A Case Study in RDF Processing](http://arxiv.org/abs/1602.03557) can be found in `docs/notebooks/rdf` (pipelining for LUBM 8 is still a WIP being merged to master).